 What is A Credit Score?

-A credit score is a number computed by credit bureaus or other organizations which indicates to creditors how risky it would be to lend you money.
+A credit score is a number credit bureaus or other organizations compute, which indicates to creditors how risky it would be to lend you money.

 Most lenders usually report monthly to the three main credit bureaus which keep track of individuals’ credit histories.
 These bureaus are TransUnion, Equifax, and Experian.
-As such, these are the primary providers of credit reports used by lenders in the United States.
+As such, these are the primary providers of credit reports which lenders in the United States use.

-Your credit score is determined by the information contained in these credit reports.
+Your credit score is determined from the information contained in these credit reports.
 This information can and does change over time.

 For the most part, each credit bureau’s credit report for a specific individual should be very similar.
 However, differences may exist among the different bureaus.
 Also, it is possible for one report to contain an error while another doesn’t.